 The Sensing Transmitter field is set to 1 to indicate a sensing transmitter role for the sensing responder; and is set to 0 otherwise.
-When the Sensing Measurement Parameters element is included in an SBP Request frame or an SBP Response frame, it is reserved if the Preferred Responder Role Bitmap field is present in the SBP Parameters element in the same SBP Request frame or SBP Response frame.
+When the Sensing Measurement Parameters element is included in an SBP Request frame, it is reserved if the Preferred Responder Role Bitmap field is present in the SBP Parameters element in the same SBP Request frame.

 The Sensing Receiver field is set to 1 to indicate a sensing receiver role for the sensing responder; and is set to 0 otherwise.
-When the Sensing Measurement Parameters element is included in an SBP Request frame or an SBP Response frame, it is reserved if the Preferred Responder Role Bitmap field is present in the SBP Parameters element in the same SBP Request frame or SBP Response frame.
+When the Sensing Measurement Parameters element is included in an SBP Request frame, it is reserved if the Preferred Responder Role Bitmap field is present in the SBP Parameters element in the same SBP Request frame.

 11.55.2.2 Setup exchange